By: Lanre Falusi, MD, FAAP

 I will learn how to help clear the table when I am done eating.

 I will be friendly to all animals.
 I will learn how to ask the owners if I can

 pet their animal first.

 I will always hold a grown-up's hand whenever I cross the street.

 be nice to other kids who need a friend or look sad or lonely.

 I will talk with my parent or another adult I trust when I need help or am scared.

-drink water or milk and water most days.
+drink water every day and healthy beverages like milk with meals.
 I will keep soda and fruit drinks only for special times.